Stephen Curry

-Curry is the son of former NBA player Dell Curry and the older brother of current NBA player Seth Curry.
-He played college basketball for the Davidson Wildcats, where he set career scoring records for Davidson and the Southern Conference, was twice named conference player of the year, and set the single-season NCAA record during his sophomore year for most three-pointers made.
-Curry was selected by the Warriors with the seventh overall pick in the 2009 NBA draft.
+Curry played collegiately for the Davidson Wildcats, where he was named Conference Player of the Year twice.
+He set the NCAA single-season record for three-pointers made (162) as a sophomore and led the NCAA Division I in scoring during his junior year.
+Curry was selected by the Warriors as the seventh overall pick in the 2009 NBA draft.

 In 2014–15, Curry won his first league MVP award and led the Warriors to their first championship since 1975.
-The following season, he became the first player to be elected MVP by a unanimous vote and lead the league in scoring while shooting above 50–40–90.
-That same year, the Warriors broke the record for the most wins in an NBA season en route to reaching the 2016 NBA Finals, which they lost to the Cleveland Cavaliers in seven games.
-Curry helped the Warriors return to the NBA Finals in 2017, 2018, and 2019, winning back-to-back titles in 2017 and 2018, but falling to the Toronto Raptors in 2019.
-After missing the playoffs in 2020 and 2021, Curry won a fourth championship with the Warriors against the Boston Celtics in 2022, and was named Finals MVP.
+The following season, he became the first player to be unanimously voted MVP and led the league in scoring while shooting above 50–40–90.
+That same year, the Warriors broke the record for most wins in a regular season (73) en route to the 2016 NBA Finals, where they squandered a 3–1 series lead to the Cleveland Cavaliers.
+Curry then helped the Warriors win back-to-back titles in 2017 and 2018, and reach the 2019 NBA Finals, where they fell to the Toronto Raptors in six games.
+After struggling with injuries and missing the playoffs in 2020 and 2021, Curry won his fourth championship and first Finals MVP award in 2022, leading the Warriors past the Boston Celtics in six games.
+That same season, he became the NBA's all-time leader in three-pointers made, surpassing Ray Allen.